-An operating system is a software which is used to operate, use computer or server hardware and provide these sources to the user applications.
+An operating system is a software that is used to operate, use computer or server hardware, and provide these sources to the user applications.
 Operating systems is an intermediate software which is very important for computers and servers because it provides a lot of different services to the user side applications.

 Operating System History

 Operating system history consists of mainly 4 phases.

 First operating systems are created with the first computers in the 1940s and early 1950s.
 But these computers mainly used to solve mathematical calculations like a calculator.

 Second Generation (1955-1965)

 The first operating system in this era is created by General Motors for an IBM machine named 701.
 This generation operating system generally used for batch data processing.
 Hardware was called as Main Frame where users connect with dummy systems to the Main Frame and run batch operations.

 Third Generation (1965-1980)

 The most important change during this generation is the multiprogramming feature where a single system can run multiple applications at the same time.